mavidser/hugo-rocinante/README.md

 - RSS Feeds
 - No essential Javascript

 The only javascript in the theme is for an optional enhancement to Email link, where it shows the email ID upon clicking such links.
-See the demo on the 'Email' link on [my website](https://sidverma.io).
+See the demo on the 'Email' link on [the demo website](https://sidverma.io/hugo-rocinante/).
 If javascript is disabled, it works as a normal link.

 ## Installation